This strategy highlights the most important work we intend to deliver over the next three years.

 This strategy sets out the high level priority work we will deliver over the next three years.
 It will ensure we remain flexible enough to regulate an increasingly fast-changing gambling industry.
 It will also help us to deliver a high quality and effective competition for the next National Lottery Licence while maintaining the current good performance of the existing Licence.

 The strategy should be read in conjunction with our Business Plan, published annually, which explains how we plan to deliver our work each year.
-We will begin to implement both the strategy and the latest Business Plan from April 2021.
+We will begin to implement the strategy from from April 2021.

 We will build on the achievements and maintain the ambition of our first three-year corporate strategy.
 We know that our resources need to be carefully considered and planned so we can continue to deploy them effectively at pace to address emerging risks and issues.
 We will provide clearer and more timely evidence about the impact of our work to better demonstrate what we have achieved.